upspring/neo4j_model.cr/README.md

 * simple []/[]=/save interface to read and write relationship properties (similar to undeclared properties)
 * set_label/remove_label

-The provided association types do assume/impose a convention on the relationship direction, but I find it easier to think of relationships this way, rather than stick with Neo4j's required yet meaningless direction (the way ActiveNode does with the :in/:out parameter).
+The provided association types do impose a convention on the relationship direction (biased toward active verbs), but I find it easier to think of relationships this way, rather than stick with Neo4j's required yet meaningless direction (the way ActiveNode does with the :in/:out parameter).

 ## Installation